lazarevia/NetEngineer/Labworks/Lab_01/README.md

 a.
 Assign used ports to the appropriate VLAN (specified in the VLAN table above) and configure them for static access mode.
 Be sure to do this on both switches
 b.
 Issue the show vlanbrief command and verify that the VLANs are assigned to the correct interfaces.
 Close configuration window

-Part 3: Configure an 802.1Q Trunk Between the Switches In Part 3, you will manually configure interface F0/1 as a trunk.
+### 3: Configure an 802.1Q Trunk Between the Switches
+In Part 3, you will manually configure interface F0/1 as a trunk.
 Step 1: Manually configure trunk interface F0/1.
 Open configuration window